Unbabel/sparse_constrained_attention/README.md

 ## References

-[1] Chaitanya Malaviya, Pedro Ferreira, André Martins.
-"Sparse and Constrained Attention for Neural Machine Translation."
+[1] Chaitanya Malaviya, Pedro Ferreira, Andre Martins.
+Sparse and Constrained Attention for Neural Machine Translation.
+Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (ACL).
+Melbourne, Australia, July 2018.
-ACL 2018.